phalgunia/hello-world/README.md

 Hi!!

-This is Phalguni A trying to learn HTML5,CSS3 and Java script.
+This is Phalguni Amidala trying to learn HTML5,CSS3 and Java script.